dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Bastion Stance**: Activate and deactivate from the special abilities menu.
 Gain “Strafe”, become unable to parry or dodge (guard is not down), and gain extra armor proportional to your parry bonus to all melee and ranged attacks that originate from enemies in front of you (180 degrees).
 While this feat is active, you have a single-width line blindspot in the middle of your vision field.

 **Point Blank**: Guard is not dropped when reloading or firing a ranged weapon.
 Ranged attacks targeting spaces within 5 spaces receive a small accuracy and damage multiplier bonus that scales with valor.

+**Grit**: At the start of each turn, heal 1 HP unless your current HP is a multiple of 10.